mlabudde/wcc/src/main/python/README.md

 Instructions for running the python script to generate the HTML for a tournament.

 1. you will need the 'Tournament ID' when running the script
-   a) you can lookup the ID at the USCF website using the following url
+   a) you can look up the ID at the USCF website using the following url
       https://www.uschess.org/msa/AffDtlTnmtHst.php?A5008948/

 2. run the script like this: